Nature versus nurture: Gene–environment interaction

 Heritability refers to the origins of differences between people.
 Individual development, even of highly heritable traits, such as eye color, depends on a range of environmental factors, from the other genes in the organism, to physical variables such as temperature, oxygen levels etc. during its development or ontogenesis.

 The variability of trait can be meaningfully spoken of as being due in certain proportions to genetic differences ("nature"), or environments ("nurture").
 For highly penetrant Mendelian genetic disorders such as Huntington's disease virtually all the incidence of the disease is due to genetic differences.
 Huntington's animal models live much longer or shorter lives depending on how they are cared for.

-At the other extreme, traits such as native language are environmentally determined: linguists have found that any child (if capable of learning a language at all) can learn any human language with equal facility.
-With virtually all biological and psychological traits, however, genes and environment work in concert, communicating back and forth to create the individual.

 At a molecular level, genes interact with signals from other genes and from the environment.
 While there are many thousands of single-gene-locus traits, so-called complex traits are due to the additive effects of many (often hundreds) of small gene effects.
 A good example of this is height, where variance appears to be spread across many hundreds of loci.

 Extreme genetic or environmental conditions can predominate in rare circumstances—if a child is born mute due to a genetic mutation, it will not learn to speak any language regardless of the environment; similarly, someone who is practically certain to eventually develop Huntington's disease according to their genotype may die in an unrelated accident (an environmental event) long before the disease will manifest itself.